-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-Mukhwas is usually eaten after a meal to aid digestion and freshen the mouth and there are countless recipes out there.
-Once you've made Mukhwas a couple of times and figured out which ingredients you prefer over others, you too can create your own!
-The ingredients should be available at most Indian groceries.
+Mukhwas is usually eaten after a meal to aid digestion and freshen the mouth.
+There are countless recipes out there—once you've figured out which ingredients you prefer, you too can create your own!.The ingredients should be available at most Indian groceries.

 Heat a flat pan on a medium flame till hot.

-Roast the Aniseed till mildly aromatic and slightly darker.
+Roast the aniseed till mildly aromatic and slightly darker.
 Remove from pan and cool completely.

-Repeat the roasting procedure with the Dhania Dal and the Sesame seeds.
+Repeat the roasting procedure with the dhania dal and the sesame seeds.

-Do the same with the Dhania Dal and the green food color.
+Do the same with the dhania dal and the green food color.

 Now put all the ingredients together in a large bowl and mix well.